apatra6/rhocp/README.md

 For prediction of residual strains during post-solidification cooling (see: examples/304steel_cooling_residual_stress) and calculation of lattice strains, refer to:
 - Pokharel, R., Patra, A., Brown, D.W., Clausen, B., Vogel, S.C., Gray, G.T., “An analysis of phase stresses in additively manufactured 304L stainless steel using neutron diffraction measurements and crystal plasticity finite element simulations”, International Journal of Plasticity, Vol. 121, 2019, pp. 201-217.

+For prediction of the deformation behavior of DX54 ferritic steel using the visco-plastic dislocation density based model, refer to:
+- Patra, A., Tomé, C.N., “A dislocation density-based crystal plasticity constitutive model: Comparison of VPSC effective medium predictions with ρ-CP finite element predictions”, Modelling and Simulation in Materials Science and Engineering, Vol. 32, 2024, 045014.

 For the dislocation density-based J<sub>2</sub> plasticity model, refer to:
 - Ellis, B.D., Haider, H., Priddy, M.W., Patra, A., “Integrated computational design of three-phase Mo-Si-B alloy turbine blade for high-temperature aerospace applications”, Integrating Materials and Manufacturing Innovation, Vol. 10, 2021, pp. 245-264.
 - Khandelwal, S., Basu, S., Patra, A., “A machine learning-based surrogate modeling framework for predicting the history-dependent deformation of dual phase microstructures”, Materials Today Communications, Vol. 29, 2021, 102914.
 - Basu, S., Patra, A., Jaya, B.N., Ganguly, S., Dutta, M., Samajdar, I., “Study of microstructure - property correlations in dual phase steels for achieving enhanced strength and reduced strain partitioning”, Materialia, Vol. 25, 2022, 101522.

 Numerical integration of the J<sub>2</sub> plasticity model can be inferred from:
 - Patra, A., Pai, N., Sharma, P., “Modeling intrinsic size effects using dislocation density-based strain gradient plasticity”, Mechanics Research Communications, Vol. 127, 2023, 104038.